davidgiven/cpm65/README.md

     tracks are reserved (54 sectors).
 The rest contains a standard CP/M 2.2 filesystem.

-  - Uses bootloader to load both BIOS and BDOS to avoid needing Atari DOS 2.0 DOS.SYS which would consume precious memory and is useless afterwards.
+  - Uses the Atari OS boot loader to load both BIOS and BDOS to avoid needing Atari DOS 2.0 DOS.SYS which would consumes precious memory and is useless afterwards.
+CCP.SYS is loaded from the CP/M filesystem.

   - Console is standard 40x24 and it uses the Atari OS routines to read the keyboard and write to the screen.